BumbleBebis/di-workshop-01-intro-to-p5/README.md

 **What does setup do?**

+It sets up the box that you can draw in.

 **What do `{` `}` mean?
 What happens if you remove one?**

+These contain the code, if we remove one the whole code stops working.

 **What do the numbers in `background(0, 0, 0)` do?
 What happens when you change them?
 How is this different from Sketch A?**

+They change the colors of the bakcground, they are RGB values.
+Here we change the color hues in the brackets instead of setting the hue values as variables.

 Now look at these lines: